How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Arkansas?

 Arkansas caps interest at 17% maximum.
-Charging above the legal limit is usury - in Arkansas, the penalty is: entire debt may be voided; criminal penalties possible.
+Charging above the legal limit is usury - in Arkansas, the penalty is: consumer loans above the constitutional cap are void as to principal and interest (ark. const. art.
+19, sec.
+13).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Arkansas?